mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     If there are errors/warnings in the editor, you can do *Language Debug* --> *Go to Rule Which Caused Error* from the context menu to find the code which produced the error.
 A similar feature is *Show Node Messages*, which allows copying/pasting the message.

+!!! warning "I get the error message: missing reference macro when running a generator."

+    The generator is not built or the language/a dependency can't be loaded.
+This can happen, for example after checking out a project or when a language has a dependency on the model that uses it.

 ## Blog Posts